 DSI Readers/Writers

 Readers/Writers connect data-producing applications to DSI core functionalities.
 A Reader function deals with existing data files or input streams.
-A Writer function deals with generating new data.
+A Writer function deals with generating new data formats.

 In order to be compatible with DSI, Readers should store data in data structures sourced from the Python collections